LiveResearchBench: A Live Benchmark for User-Centric Deep Research in the Wild: Related Work

 \textbf{Single- and Multi-Agent Deep Research Systems.} Equipping LLMs with tools—often referred to as agents—for grounded answers to complex queries has become a major research direction.
 Pioneering systems such as Deep Research using o3 \citep{openai2025deepresearch} combined browsing and code execution and generate long reports.
 Many successors have since emerged \citep{deepresearch_survey_xu2025comprehensive,java2025characterizing_dr}.
 Architectures generally fall into two broad categories.
 Single-agent systems place all tool-use decisions in one model.
 Examples include function-calling LLMs \citep{yang2025qwen3,agarwal2025gpt} and ReAct-style agents \citep{react_yao2022react}.
 Multi-agent systems (MAS) instead coordinate specialized roles such as planner, researcher, and writer in a predefined workflow.
 Proprietary multi-agent systems such as Grok 4 Heavy~\citep{Grok4Heavy2025} and Manus \citep{manus2025} remain undisclosed, while examples of open-source systems include Open Deep Research \citep{alzubi2025opendeepsearch}, DeerFlow \citep{DeerFlow2025}, and OpenManus \citep{OpenManus2025}.
 Despite rapid progress, it is still unclear \emph{which dimensions favor MAS vs. single-agent systems, what fundamental bottlenecks remain, and whether MAS truly deliver consistent gains} \citep{kapoor2025ai}.
 The lack of standardized benchmarks and evaluation frameworks further prevents rigorous comparison.
 Our work directly addresses this gap by developing a comprehensive evaluation framework, enabling rigorous comparison of single- and multi-agent systems for dynamic and multi-faceted research tasks.

 \textbf{Deep Research Benchmark.} Several benchmarks have been proposed for evaluating deep research.
-DeepScholarBench~\citep{patel2025deepscholarbenchlivebenchmarkautomated} targets related-work generation; DeepResearch Bench~\citep{du2025deepresearch} include 100 short open-ended questions; Deep Research Bench~\citep{bosse2025deep}, LiveDRBench~\citep{java2025characterizing}, and Mind2Web2~\citep{gou2025mindweb} focus on information-seeking tasks.
-While valuable, these benchmarks are typically domain-specific, ambiguous in query formulation, limited to short-form answers with low reasoning load, and static, making fair comparison difficult and preventing evaluation on evolving information.
+DeepScholarBench~\citep{patel2025deepscholarbenchlivebenchmarkautomated} targets related-work generation; DeepResearch Bench~\citep{du2025deepresearch} include 100 short open-ended questions; Deep Research Bench~\citep{bosse2025deep}, LiveDRBench~\citep{java2025characterizing_dr}, and Mind2Web2~\citep{gou2025mindweb} primarily target closed-ended information-seeking tasks.
+While valuable, existing benchmarks exhibit some combination of the following limitations: they are domain-specific, restricted to short-form or closed-ended answers, and static, which hinders fair comparison across agents and prevents evaluation on evolving information.
 A comparison is shown in Figure~\ref{fig:compare_dataset}.
 Recent efforts such as DeepResearchGym~\citep{coelho2025deepresearchgym} adopts short and static tasks, while ResearcherBench~\citep{xu2025researcherbench} focuses narrowly on AI domain.
 In contrast, our \lrbench provides \emph{user-centric, unambiguous, and time-varying} tasks that are multi-faceted, search-intensive, and span diverse domains.
+A detailed discussion of benchmark comparison is provided in Appendix~\ref{appsub:bench}.